Updated: Sep 18

 Learn how your creative ideas can inspire others and spark goodness and positive change in the world.

 Chances are that you are—even if you don’t consider yourself creative.

 In fact, you’ve probably already created something at some point today.
 Maybe you cooked yourself a meal, painted your bedroom or started a virtual book club.

 You have an imagination and ideas.
 You brainstorm and daydream.
 And whether your ideas and creations have come to fruition, people are counting on your creative gifts—even if you don’t think they are.

-Whether you’ve created babies, a blog, a podcast, a poem, art, music, friendship, a loving home, connection with others, a travel itinerary, a weekly meal plan, you are a creative being of light—even if these are ordinary things you do in your everyday life.
+Whether you’ve created babies, a blog, a podcast, poems, art, music, friendship, a loving home, connection with others, a travel itinerary, a weekly meal plan, you are creative—even if these are ordinary things you do in your everyday life.

 Your creativity can help humanity.
 You can help people just by being your naturally creative self and sharing your talents with the world.

 No one can do what you can uniquely do because no one else is you.

 Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.